-Is Real-Time Processing Better than Batch Processing?
+Is Real-Time Processing Better

 In the business world, especially when it comes to commerce, entering information into a system is a critical aspect of the job.
 Payments must be processed, customer information needs to be input and orders are placed.
 There are two basic ways this information can be entered into the system: by batch and in real-time.
 Evaluating the differences between the two and how each one works will help you make the right choice for your business needs.